OGMalin/BlindTactics/README.md

                 Ex.
 If you want puzzles with 8 pieces in the range of 2150 to 2224 (Dojo's 1800-1900 Cohort) and with the score of 95 or higher, use this command:
                 ./LichessTacticsConverter /p 8 /P 8 /r 2150 /R 2224 /s 95 lichess_db_puzzle.csv Exercises.txt Solutions.txt
+                Run the program without any parameters to see all options.
 </pre>